 In this research, the SCSWs with reinforced concrete on both sides of the steel plate was numerically studied using ABAQUS finite element software.
 Comparisons of the obtained results from modeling with those of their corresponding experimental tests demonstrated the modeling accuracy.
 Then, various variables were considered in the nonlinear analyses.
 Variables were as the thickness of reinforced concrete, thickness of steel plate, number of bolts, gap size between reinforced concrete and steel frame, reinforcement percentage, and beam and column profiles of the steel frame.
 Results showed that increasing the concrete thickness does not significantly influence the ultimate load capacity of the walls and the minimum thickness would be sufficient.
-The ultimate load capacity, ductility, and energy dissipation of the steel plate thickness.
+The ultimate load capacity, ductility, and energy dissipation of the walls are enhanced by the increase of the steel plate thickness.
 Increasing the number of bolts does not have a considerable effect on the ultimate load capacity, ductility, and energy dissipation.
 The increase in the gap size from a certain amount decreases the ultimate load capacity, ductility, and energy dissipation.
-The increase of the walls.
-Enhancing beam and column profiles of the steel frame increasing the column profiles of the steel frame is more effective than the beam profile on the behavior of the walls.
+The increase of the reinforcement percentage does not considerably affect the ultimate load capacity, ductility, and energy dissipation of the walls.
+Enhancing beam and column profiles of the steel frame increases the ultimate load capacity, energy dissipation, and ductility of the walls, but increasing the column profile of the steel frame is more effective than the beam profile on the behavior of the walls.
 Moreover, the reinforced concrete on both sides of the steel plate limited the out-of-plane displacement of the steel plate and the buckling did not occur up to the maximum displacement in the steel plate.